-It is a violation of State law if a faculty or staff member, in reliance on information to which he or she has access in his or her official capacity and which has not been made public:
+It is a violation of State law if a faculty or staff member, in reliance on information to which they have access in their official capacity and which has not been made public:

 - a. acquires or aids another to acquire a pecuniary interest in any property, transaction, or enterprise that may be affected by the information; or, - b. speculates or aids another to speculate on the basis of the information.